 - Maps – only load Maps on contact/local pages.

-- YouTube – lazy loading embedded videos and replace iframe with preview image.
+- YouTube – lazy load embedded videos and replace iframe with preview image.

 - Analytics – host locally and use a smaller tracking code (analytics.js or minimal).

 - Social Networks – usually from heavy social sharing plugins or embedded widgets.

-Prefetching third-party scripts can help reduce their load times.
+Prefetching third-party scripts can reduce DNS lookup times.
 You can do this in WP Rocket, Perfmatters, Pre* Party, and other speed plugins.
 View which third-party code is loaded on your site, grab their hostnames, and prefetch them.
 Luke has a list of common domains to prefetch.